 Whatever the case may be, expressing our fears and our gratitude can be a relief and a happiness booster.
 It is not only a way to feel better; it is an essential piece of the puzzle of vibrant health.
 Digestion, detoxification, and immunity are only turned on when your body is in a parasympathetic (i.e., relaxed) state.
 Stress takes us out of that state and puts us in a sympathetic dominant (i.e., tense) state.

 That is not insignificant!
 This could be why proper rest is vital for our immune response.
-Yet when we hold too much tension, it can send us off into that gloomy spiral that not only impacts our sleep but also our ability to detoxify, our mood, heart health, weight, and more.
+Yet when we hold too much tension, it can send us off into that gloomy spiral that not only impacts our sleep but also our mood, heart health, weight, and more.
 Stress can be physical, emotional, nutritional, mental, chemical, and what you see and hear – which is why taking a break from the news and those polarized Facebook debates are part of your health prescription.

 When you are under stress, it burns through some nutrients like B complex, vitamin C, and magnesium, at a faster rate.
 You might notice that you feel the tension build in your body and become more prone to muscle cramps or infections.
 Magnesium (CA/US) helps to support the nervous system and can be helpful to have on board.

 Another impact that psychological stress has on our physiology is our immunity via our microbiome.
 Mental and emotional stress impacts our gut bacteria, contributing to increases in markers of inflammation - even when there is no infection.
-What is also super exciting is that we are learning that some of the traditional herbs for relaxation might work by modulating the microbiome away from inflammation!

 A wonderful product called Stressveda™ (EN) is currently sold internationally by Flora's export division.
 It has natural, food-sourced B Vitamins, which are essential for the stress response, and a potent, clinically proven extract of ashwagandha, an adaptogenic herb known to help people feel calmer and sleep more easily.
 In North America, we have Sleep-Essence (US/CA), a lavender-scented, herbal liquid with other relaxation superstars like lemon balm, chamomile, passionflower, and skullcap that can support healthy sleep patterns.*